 Where allowed, the wastewater should go into the sanitary sewer - not into storm sewers.
 If sanitary sewers cannot be accessed, the wastewater should be hauled off-site for disposal at an approved treatment facility.
 When chlorinated water is drained from a swimming pool into a storm sewer, it quickly makes its way to a stream or other body of water, where aquatic life is damaged or killed.
 Discharging swimming pool water to Pennsylvania's waters without a permit violates the Clean Streams Law, and property owners and pool companies who violate this law may be prosecuted and penalized for damages.

-For more information, or to view the PA Swimming Pool Wastewater Guidelines, visit:
+To view or print a copy the PA Swimming Pool Wastewater Guidelines, visit: www.nwwater.com/go/pool

-www.dep.state.pa.us keyword: pool wastewater